 provides a welcoming environment for youth, artists, and community members to experience self-discovery and growth through the art and process of theatre.Watch a video of our story

-Genevieve Aichele, founding artistic director of NHTP, is a resident of Portsmouth, NH, and received her degree in Music & Theatre from the University of New Hampshire in 1975, graduating summa cum laude.
-Genevieve is an adjunct faculty member at Great Bay Community College and the University of New Hampshire, teaching public speaking and community leadership; she is also an affiliate with The Woodland Group, an international consulting firm, and a mentor with GoodWork.
+Genevieve Aichele, founding executive director of NHTP, is a resident of Portsmouth, NH, and received her degree in Music & Theatre from the University of New Hampshire in 1975, graduating summa cum laude.
+Genevieve has taught as an adjunct faculty member for Great Bay Community College, the University of New Hampshire and Plymouth State University, teaching public speaking and community leadership.
+She is also an affiliate with The Woodland Group, an international consulting firm, and a mentor with GoodWork.
 She has performed, directed and taught theatre arts from Boston to Seattle to West Palm Beach, from Dublin to Hong Kong to Frankfurt.

 Genevieve has directed professional and student performers in a variety of theatrical venues throughout New England.
 Recent professional directing credits include NHTP’s productions of Men on Boats, The Time Machine, Metamorphoses, The Crucible, I Am My Own Wife, Finding the Prince, Waiting for Godot, Dreaming Again, Twelfth Night, Amadeus, Lysistrata, Celebration, Someone Who’ll Watch Over Me (winner of Spotlight Best Play & Ensemble Awards), Mitty!, The Elephant Man and A Woman’s Heart; Almost, Maine and Communicating Doors for Hackmatack Theatre (nominated for Spotlight Best Ensemble); The Music Hall’s 125th Anniversary production of Caste and John Wopps (Spotlight Best Director Award); and Clara’s Dream: A Jazz Nutcracker for MaD Theatricals which toured throughout New England and New York.
 Genevieve has also directed the NHTP Youth Repertory Company productions of Arsenic & Old Lace, Two Gentlemen of Verona, Antigone, As You LIke It, Hamlet, Mother Courage & Her Children, As You Like It, You Can’t Take It With You, The Skin of Our Teeth, The Tempest, The Comedy of Errors, Macbeth, Twelfth Night, The Birds, The Madwoman of Chaillot, Harvey, Idiot’s Delight and Stage Door.